w3labkr/py-image-toolkit/README.md

 # py-image-toolkit

 `py-image-toolkit` is a Python-based toolkit for image processing.
-It provides a command-line interface (CLI) through `image.py` for resizing images and performing automatic cropping based on face detection and composition rules.
+It provides a command-line interface (CLI) through individual scripts (`resize.py`, `crop.py`, and `ocr.py`) for resizing images, performing automatic cropping based on face detection and composition rules, and extracting text using Optical Character Recognition (OCR).
 It's designed to be fast, efficient, and easy to use.

 ---